szczyglis-dev/ultimate-chain-parser/README.md

 **- interval** - integer, Limits replacing only to a specific interval, default: 1

-**- range** - Limit blocks to replace to specified ranges, leave empty to replace all, or specify range(s) separated by coma, indexing is from 0
+**- range** - array, Limits blocks to replace to specified ranges, leave empty to replace all, or specify range(s) separated by coma, indexing is from 0

   *Syntax:* integer1, integer2, integer3-integer4,integer5-,-integer6 [...]